dotnet/docs/docs/core/preview3/tools/csproj.md

 Release notes for the package.

 ### PackageTags
-A list of tags that designates the package.
-The list is represented as a list of tags that are semicolon-separated.
+A semicolon-delimited list of tags that designates the package.

 ### PackageOutputPath
 Determines the output path in which the packed package will be dropped.
 Default is `$(OutputPath)`.